PHNTMbandit/Project-Lumina/Project Lumina/Assets/Plugins/SensorToolkit/README.txt

 [CHANGELOG]
+2.5.4 - Fix for LOS generating invalid points in rare cases when running Quality mode.
+2.5.3 - Fix NRE when pulse mode is set before it has initialized.
+2.5.2 - Sensor UpdateFunction exposed via C#.
+Boolean sensor supports XOR.
+Sensors link to their doc pages from inspector.
 2.5.1 - Fix error when Examples directory removed.
 Renamed Examples/resources to Examples/assets so its not included in builds.
 2.5.0 - Big update to SteeringSensor which adds Velocity Obstacles support (Breaking changes).
 Most sensors will take a list of SignalProcessors.
 Laid a foundation to jobify the sensors, currently only the steering sensor is jobified.
 Many small performance fixes and improvements.
 2.4.7 - RaySensor ignores intersections at distance 0 for consistency between [...]Cast and [...]CastNonAlloc.
 Some small performance improvements.
 Functions that order detections by signal strength.